aelliott1485/aelliott1485.github.io/autocomments.cr.md

 ###[A] NAA self-answer on CR
 While OPs are [encouraged to answer their own questions](https://$SITEURL$/help/self-answer) bear in mind that ["_Every answer must make at least one insightful observation about the code in the question.
 Answers that merely provide an alternate solution with no explanation or justification do not constitute valid $SITENAME$ answers and may be deleted._"](https://$SITEURL$/help/how-to-answer)...

+###[A] post-accepted answer - Please consider voting
+Thank you for taking the time to accept the answer.
+Please consider voting on it as well. ["_The first thing you should do after reading someone's answer to your question is vote on the answer, like any user with sufficient reputation does.
+Vote up answers that are helpful, and vote down answers that give poor advice._"](https://codereview.stackexchange.com/help/someone-answers)

 ###[C] Too localized
 This question appears to be off-topic because it is too localized.